 One of the most popular Marvel series of the 2010s is getting the (loose) adaptation it deserves.

-Matt Fraction and David Aja’s acclaimed Hawkeye will be adapted into a series starring Jeremy Renner, who mentors a young archer, Kate Bishop, to take over as the new Hawkeye.
-An actor for Kate Bishop has not been announced, though Hailee Steinfeld (Bumblebee, Dickinson) is rumored to be in the running.
+Matt Fraction and David Aja’s acclaimed Hawkeye will be adapted into a series premiering November 24, 2021 on Disney+.
+It stars Jeremy Renner, who mentors a young archer, Kate Bishop (Oscar nominee Hailee Steinfeld), to take over as the new Hawkeye.
 Concept art has also confirmed that the series will depict the debut of beloved Hawkeye character Lucky, the hero’s adopted dog with an affinity for pizza.
 He’s a dog who loves pizza.
 Move over, Baby Yoda.

 By the gods!
 A new Thor will emerge in Thor: Love and Thunder.
 Jane Foster, played by Natalie Portman, will wield the hammer of Thor (living up to Jason Aaron’s epic comic book series The Mighty Thor) in a new film from Thor: Ragnarok director Taika Waititi.
 Chris Hemsworth will again return as Thor, and Tessa Thompson back as Valkyrie.

 Thor: Love and Thunder will be released in theaters on May 6, 2022.